 - Is there a serious issue to be tried?

 - Will irreparable harm result if the relief requested is not granted?

 - Does the balance of convenience favour granting the motion?

 In concluding that the union had met the three-part test, the arbitrator focused on the second and third criteria: irreparable harm and the balance of convenience.

 The union argued that employees’ rights to privacy and dignity would be irreparably harmed by being forced to submit to mandatory medical tests, while the employer argued that the safety of all employees required random testing to dissuade and detect workplace intoxication.
 The employer argued that workplace safety and the safety of the public outweighed employees’ privacy rights.

 The arbitrator concluded that further evidence regarding the safety risks of not permitting random testing was required before permitting the employer to breach employees’ privacy rights.

 In our view

-Employers that wish to impose random drug and alcohol testing policies have to be ready for union challenges.
-Unions will often ask for preliminary injunctions to preserve employees’ privacy rights pending the outcome of a grievance.
-In order to stay ahead of unions’ arguments, employers can determine whether flight operations affect the public interest enough to justify violating employees’ rights to privacy.
-If a large cross-section of the public is affected by safety concerns, the employer is better able to justify imposing its policy straightaway.
+Employers that wish to impose random drug and alcohol testing policies on unionized employees must be prepared to defend these against challenges.
+Unions will often request preliminary injunctions to preserve employees’ privacy rights pending the outcome of a grievance.
+To stay ahead of unions’ arguments, employers must consider whether workplace safety and the public interest can justify violating employees’ privacy rights.